stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/Bruiser/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 50 Character Points<br> **Prerequisite:** Stop Hitting Each Other and 225 CP of Barbarian talents
 When you would make an unarmed strike or attack with an improvised weapon with a circumstancial +1d, you can choose to forgo the +1d.
-If you do so and hit the target, (add one successful die for the purpose of calculating a critical hit.) **or** (treat one die rolled as a 20 to maximize its damage).
+If you do so and hit the target, all rolled damage from that attack instead deals the maximum possible value.